 I know for a fact that my life in Brazil would’ve been entirely different had I only stuck to English instead of trying to learn Portuguese.
 Brazil is such an exotic and amazing country that speaking only in English simply doesn’t do the country justice.

 My recommendation is to learn Portuguese.
-That will give you the best experience for living in the country.
+That will give you the best experience of living in the country.
 However, if you, for some reason you can’t, then English or Spanish is the next best choice.

 OK, so we’re finally getting to the important bits: the women.
 Brazilian women are famous around the world for a few things.
 In general, they don’t need much introduction.
 They’re beautiful, sexy and have beautiful butts that make other women jealous.
 They wear very revealing bathing suits to the beach that many call “dental floss” or “fio dental” in Portuguese.

 My favorite part about them is the fact that they just exude sexuality that other women—like the super feminine Ukrainian woman—can’t come close.
-Don’t get me wrong, Ukrainian women are sexy, but they definitely lack the sexuality of Brazilian women.
+Don’t get me wrong, Ukrainian women are sexy, but they lack the sexuality of Brazilian women.

 Here’s the thing, a typical woman from Brazil isn’t usually the most attractive woman if judging strictly by the face.
 Most of them don’t exactly have supermodel looks, but when viewed as the complete package, they just exude immense sexuality that just turns you on like no other woman can or will.

 This is something that I’ve discussed with my friends.
 And all of them agree that there’s just something magical about Brazilian women that almost all the other women just lack.

 For instance, Eastern European women are gorgeous to the point of being mistaken for models, but because of the closed culture (Soviet Union) and colder climates, they just don’t exude the same level of sexuality as their Latin American—and especially—Brazilian counterparts.